libev Implementation Analysis

 1. Event Handle ev_watcher

-to monitor and manage various events.
+libev uses ev_watcher to monitor and manage various events.
 Each event type has a corresponding watcher type.
 Common handles include:

-The above can be referred to as sub-classes of ev_watcher
+The above can be referred to as sub-classes of ev_watcher:

 1 | typedef struct ev_watcher { |